Swissquote vs FXOpen Comparison

 How do Swissquote and FXOpen differ in terms of minimum deposit?
 What about average spreads and funding options?

 Swissquote requires a minimum deposit of $1000, while FXOpen requires a minimum deposit of $100.
-From our testing we found Swissquote offers spreads of N/A, while FXOpen offers spreads of N/A. Swissquote supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where FXOpen supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that Swissquote supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for funding and deposit methods, whereas FXOpen supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Swissquote or FXOpen?
+Which broker offers more tradeable asset classes, Swissquote or FXOpen?

 Can I trade cryptocurrency with Swissquote or FXOpen?